Bentley Arnage

-The Bentley Arnage is a full-size luxury car manufactured by Bentley Motors in Crewe, England, from 1998 to 2009.
+The Bentley Arnage is a full-size luxury car manufactured by Bentley Motors in Crewe, England, and marketed from 1998 to 2009.
 The Arnage and its Rolls-Royce-branded sibling, the Silver Seraph, were introduced in the spring of 1998.
 They were the first entirely new designs for the two marques since 1980.

 In September 2008, Bentley announced that production of the model would end during 2009.
 A replacement model, the Bentley Mulsanne was launched in August 2009 at the Pebble Beach Concours d'Elegance.

 Development

 Following an uplift in sales for all of Rolls-Royce, and a resurgence of the Bentley marque, the then-owner, Vickers, set about developing a new model to replace the derivatives of the Rolls-Royce Silver Spirit/Bentley Mulsanne which it had been selling since 1980.
 In a complete switch from tradition, these new cars would have engines provided by a third-party vendor, and bodies built at the Crewe factory.